 3. Does the DJ provide references/reviews?
 References and reviews are an important part of hiring any vendor.
 A pro DJ will be proud to offer you several recent references for you to check.

 4. Does the DJ have proof of insurance?
-Insurance is a must, and many wedding reception locations will insist that all your vendor provide proof of adequate insurance coverage.
-Some banquet facilities will require it!
+Insurance is a must and many wedding reception locations will insist that all of your vendors provide proof of "adequate" insurance coverage.
+Some local banquet facilities will require it!

-(We carry 1 million in liability to each event and can add our clients as additional insured at no additional expense!)
+(by the way...We carry 1 million in liability to each event and can add our clients as additional insured at no additional charge!)